beaverbuilder/documentation/docs/assistant/plugin/apps/content.md

 ## Delete Content

-You can delete content using the **Delete** action on the edit content panel.
+You can delete content using the **Delete** action on the Edit Content panel.

 1. Open the **Content App**.
 2. Click the content item you want to delete.